ECB Cuts Interest Rates On Weaker Eurozone Growth Outlook

 The changes to ECB staff projections are too small to have much impact on expected monetary policy decisions, Kenningham concluded.

-The latest ECB rate cut has come ahead of a widely expected reduction by the U.S. Federal Reserve next week.
-Fed Chair Powell and his fellow policymakers have already signaled that it is time to lower interest rates as they are increasingly confident that inflation is on its way back to the target.
+The latest ECB rate cut has come about a week ahead of a widely expected quarter-point reduction by the U.S. Federal Reserve.
+Fed Chair Jerome Powell and his fellow policymakers have already signaled that it is time to lower interest rates as they are increasingly confident that inflation is on its way back to the target.

 Copyright(c) 2024 RTTNews.com.
 All Rights Reserved